glu10/trough/README.md

 * Category support

 ## Purposefully Excluded Features
-* Being cross-platform (Linux only, for simplified testing).
+* Being cross-platform (Linux is the only target platform).
 * Bookmark management (browsers can do that).
 * Podcast/Torrent/any other non-text integration (feature creep).
 * Third-party service integration (feature creep/privacy concerns).